 The IRS mandates employees to submit actual receipts of all these expenses with the expense report unless the company uses a per diem plan in place of direct reimbursement.
 To know about the standardized per diem rates in the US, click here.

-Since accountable plan reimbursements are NOT considered income, the employer avoids payroll taxes and W-2 reporting.
+Since the IRS does not consider accountable plan reimbursements as income, the employer avoids payroll taxes and W-2 reporting.
 The employer deducts the reimbursements as business expenses.

 However, if any of the 3 requirements of an accountable plan (as mentioned in FAQ 1) are not met, the reimbursements are treated as paid under a nonaccountable plan, which is considered income.
 It is then reported on the employee’s Form W-2 and is subject to taxes.